Port Jervis Line: MTA/NJ Transit use

-On November 14, 1973, the Metropolitan Transportation Authority agreed to subsidize existing Erie Lackawanna Railway service on the Port Jervis line, which became part of Conrail on April 1, 1976.
+On November 14, 1973, the Metropolitan Transportation Authority agreed to subsidize existing Erie Lackawanna Railway service on the Port Jervis Line between Suffern and Port Jervis, which became part of Conrail on April 1, 1976.
+The MTA subsidy began on September 16, 1974.
 New Jersey Transit subsidized the service within New Jersey.
 The MTA was only responsible for paying for Conrail's operation and maintenance of the line and stations.
 A federal statute, the Northeast Rail Services Act of 1981, was passed, relieving Conrail of its obligation to operate commuter rail service for local and state transportation agencies after December 31, 1982.
-To ensure that service was not terminated, the MTA created a wholly-owned subsidiary, the Metro-North Commuter Railroad.
+To ensure that service was not terminated, the MTA created a wholly owned subsidiary, the Metro-North Commuter Railroad.

+Weekday service was added on the branch on August 17, 1982, in the form of shuttle service to and from Suffern.
+Four new northbound trips would operate to Middletown, leaving Suffern at 7:08 a.m., 10:35 a.m., 4:55 p.m., and 9:05 p.m., while three new southbound trips to Suffern would operate from Middletown, leaving at 5:23 a.m., 8:57 a.m., and 2:57 p.m., and one new southbound trip would leave from Tuxedo at 7:05 p.m.

 On January 1, 1983, Metro-North took over the commuter operations of Conrail in the state of New York, and New Jersey Transit Rail Operations took over the commuter operations of Conrail in New Jersey.
 This included service west of the Hudson River, where rail lines do not connect directly with New York City.
 These lines pass through New Jersey, stopping at Secaucus Junction, where New Jersey Transit trains provide service to New York Penn Station multiple times per hour, and terminating at Hoboken Terminal.